 Skip to content (Press Enter)

-At Dropbox, we always try to prioritize what our teams need on a professional and personal level, including connecting with one another.
+Here are 16 ways to prioritize what your virtual and distributed teams need on a professional and personal level, including connecting with one another.

 Two hands hi-fiving

-When we adopted our Virtual First model, we knew we had to think outside the box to create opportunities for our distributed team to build those connections virtually.
+When Dropbox adopted the Virtual First model,, we knew we had to think outside the box to create opportunities for our distributed team to build connections virtually.
 In our experience, one of the best ways to build meaningful connections with others here has been by relaxing and having a bit of fun.

 So, we tested dozens of virtual team-building activities to see which helped us create a more friendly, productive, and human work environment.
-Based on our internal research, we found communication, flexibility, and collaboration are what make Dropbox’s Virtual First culture unique, and those are what these activities are all about.
+Based on our internal research, we found communication, flexibility, and collaboration were key to a successful distributed working environment and engaged team.

 We’ll walk you through 16 team-building activities we find make the workplace more cohesive and productive.
 But first, let’s talk about when to host a virtual activity versus an in-person one.